E hoa mā! Inā te ora o te tangata.

 Rongoā Māori is traditional healing, characterised by:

 It aims to recreate balance, harmony and order within the spiritual, psychological, emotional, cultural, social, environmental, physical and family dimensions.

 Research shows rongoā Māori plays an important role in the lives of many whānau.

 Rongoā Māori is prized for its holistic system of healing.

 It is valued for its links to cultural revitalisation, the nurturing and passing on of Māori language and traditions, iwi development and empowerment more generally.

-It is a changing practice, with its sustainable development the focus of many people within the health sector today.
+It is a changing practice, with its sustainable development the focus of many people.